HyperGamesStudio/EgoXproject/README.md

 https://github.com/Egomotion/EgoXproject

 ## Installation
+Install either by Git Package URL or as a Git Submodule:

+### Git Package
 Go to Unity Package Manager and add package by Git URL: https://github.com/HyperGamesStudio/Packages-no.hypergames.egoxproject.git

+### Sub module
+Clone this repo as a submodule inside your /Packages folder in the Unity Project

 ## Targeted Unity Versions
 This code was last tested and released using: